What is Preauthorization for Bars and Restaurants?

 5) Preauthorization Keeps Your Establishment Competitive

-In the same way that modern restaurant POS systems have displaced the traditional cash register as the industry’s standard operating system, so will bars that offer preauth continue to outshine establishments that abide by more rudimentary methods of achieving high levels of guest satisfaction.
-Since preauth keeps everything moving faster, patrons won't have to sit around and wait for their drink, check, card, or receipt.
+In the same way that modern restaurant POS systems have displaced the traditional cash register as the industry’s standard operating system, so will bars that offer preauth continue to outshine establishments that abide by more traditional methods.
+Since preauth keeps bars moving more efficiently, patrons won't have to sit around and wait for their drink, card, or receipt.

 Preauthorization Myths Debunked

 New to the concept of restaurant preauthorization?
-Let's address what may be some of your biggest concerns.
+We’ll address some of your biggest concerns below.

 Myth #1: “Saving Customer Credit Card Information is Dangerous!”